 There are also a few pieces of protective gear that you can wear to keep yourself safe, the most obvious of which is a helmet.
 Although helmets aren’t a legal requirement when riding an e-scooter, you can never be too careful, so we always recommend wearing one.

 We know it’s not only your own safety that you’ll be concerned about – if you own your own scooter, you’ll want to make sure it stays where you left it, so properly securing your scooter when you’re not using it is important.
 Luckily, thanks to their high value, some electric scooters come with some form of locking built-in – for example, our Carrera range has both a PIN lock and a cable lock for double the security!
 But, if you do want some extra peace of mind, another external lock is sure to keep everything safe and also act as a visual deterrent.

 Here in the UK, the laws around electric scooters are largely dependent on the type of riding you’re doing.
 Rental e-scooters that are a part of the Government trials can be used on roads within the designated trial areas, but privately owned e-scooters can currently only be used on private land with the landowners’ permission.
 However, there have been steps forward in the legalisation of all riding in recent years.

-In the House of Lords on the 11th of May, Baroness Vere (Parliamentary Under Secretary of State at the Department for Transport) said: “It is our intention that the [Transport] Bill will create a low-speed, zero-emission vehicle category that is independent of the cycle and motor vehicle categories.
+In the House of Lords on the 11th of May, Baroness Vere (Under-Secretary of State in the Department of Transport) said: “It is our intention that the [Transport] Bill will create a low-speed, zero-emission vehicle category that is independent from the cycle and motor vehicle categories.
 New powers would allow the Government to decide the vehicles that fall into this new category in future and how they should be regulated to make sure that they are safe to use.
 We hope that e-scooters will be the first of these vehicles.”